 Opportunities for behavior change & VIP experiences

-Mobile and connected tech can be used to turn casual customers into committed customers by encouraging them to return more often, or incentivizing them to try something new.
+Mobile engagement can be used to turn casual customers into committed customers by encouraging them to return more often, or incentivizing them to try something new.
 Time is the important factor - 90% C-Store mobile searches result in purchase; 35% immediately, 66% within an hour:

 - Target promotions across your range depending on customer preferences: CPGs, food to go, beverages, fuel and add on services.
 Push up- and cross-sell offers to increase the value of individual customers.